 - ½ oz bold red wine

-Shake all ingredients, except the wine.
+Shake all the ingredients, except the wine.
 Strain over a large cube.
 Float red wine on top.
-Another classic variation on the whiskey sour, the New York style whiskey sour comes with an added red wine float.
+Another classic variation on the whiskey sour, the New York style whiskey sour, comes with an added red wine float.
 It’s best to choose a red wine with some character to stand up to the bourbon.
 If poured correctly, you’ll get a beautifully layered drink.

-How Buffalo Trace Whiskey Came To Be?
+How Did Buffalo Trace Whiskey Come To Be?

 Buffalo Trace Distillery is said to be the oldest continuously operating distillery in the USA, officially dating back to 1792.
 However, the name and brand are much newer than that.
-The distillery was previously known as George T. Stagg Distillery and Old Fire Copper or OFC Distillery, prior to being renamed Buffalo Trace Distillery in 1999, coinciding with the launch of Buffalo Trace Bourbon.
+The distillery was previously known as George T. Stagg Distillery and Old Fire Copper Distillery, or OFC Distillery, prior to being renamed Buffalo Trace Distillery in 1999, coinciding with the launch of Buffalo Trace Bourbon.

 Architectural remnants of the original distillery have been found on site and support the claim that the Buffalo Trace Distillery is the oldest in the nation, dating whiskey production on the site to as early as 1775.
-The distillery was also the first in the USA to have steam-heated warehouses, allowing whiskey to continue to mature during cold winter months.
+The distillery was also the first in the USA to have steam-heated warehouses, allowing whiskey to continue to mature during the cold winter months.
 The distillery is now listed on the National Register of Historic Places and as a National Historic Landmark.

-In addition to Buffalo Trace Bourbon, the Buffalo Trace Distillery also produces a number of other brands of bourbon, as well as ryes and even vodka.
+In addition to Buffalo Trace Bourbon, the Buffalo Trace Distillery also produces a number of other brands of bourbon, as well as rye and even vodka.
 Brands such as George T. Stagg, Col. E.H Taylor, Eagle Rare, W.L.
 Weller, Sazerac Rye, OFC Bourbon, Blanton’s, Elmer T. Lee, and numerous Pappy Van Winkle and Old Van Winkle products are produced at the Buffalo Trace Distillery.
 Buffalo Trace Distillery also produces whiskies for store brands such as Costco’s Kirkland brand.

 Buffalo Trace Production

 Buffalo Trace begins with corn from Kentucky and Indiana, as well as wheat, malted barley, and rye.
-While they keep their mash bills a secret, it is suspected that many of the products produced at the Buffalo Trace Distillery use the same mash bill.
+While they keep their mash bills secret, it is suspected that many of the products produced at the Buffalo Trace Distillery use the same mash bill.
 The grains are cooked in a high-pressure cooker with limestone water sourced from Kentucky, producing what is known as “sweet mash”.
 The sweet mash is then fermented with added “sour mash”, already fermented mash from previous whiskey production.
 After fermenting, the mash is run through two stills, producing a clear distillate known as “white dog”.
-The “White Dog” is then barrelled in charred oak barrels and stored in one of Buffalo Traces’ many different warehouses to age.
-When done aging, the barrel contents are tested by the Master Distillers, and then blended and bottled, sometimes by hand.
+The “White Dog” is then barreled in charred oak barrels and stored in one of Buffalo Traces’ many different warehouses to age.
+When done aging, the barrel contents are tested by the master distillers and then blended and bottled, sometimes by hand.